sarahmbss/sarahmbss/README.md

 - 📌 now, i'm currently working as a **system analyst**
 - 🌱 skills i've been improving:  **clean code**, **google cloud platform**, **kubernetes**, **apache airflow**
 - 📫 how to reach me **https://www.linkedin.com/in/sarah-maria/**
+- 📕 sometimes, i write a few things on my medium account. you can check it if you want :) **https://medium.com/@sarahmbs**

 ### main skills
 <p>